Data Engineers: Why You Need Them In Your Big Data Projects?

 And data is one of the most important assets for all businesses as it allows businesses to recognize customers’ needs in an innovative way, and then make considered decisions based on facts, trends, and statistical numbers.

 Customers are the foundation of any business's success.
 Data science connects businesses with their customers in a modified way to assert better products & services quality and strengths.

 All data management practices are no longer just one database administrator’s job.
 In the past 10 years, databases are shifting to the cloud and achieve unprecedented performance and complexity.

 Data assets have evolved and beget data warehouses and data lakes.
 Therefore, the role of the database administrator has also changed significantly.
 To fulfill big data projects requirements, big data projects now need data engineers, data analysts, and data scientists.

 These roles are very different.
 Let’s find out what these roles are all about!

 What Is The Difference Between Data Engineer vs Data Scientist vs Data Analyst

 Both data analysts and data scientists work with data.
-The only difference between the roles of them is the scope of work: data scientists work with a range of complex data while data analysts usually work with numeric data.
+The only difference between their roles is the scope of work: data scientists work with a range of complex data while data analysts usually work with numeric data.

-Now that we understand all roles in the data engineering field, let’s take a closer look at the data engineering practices and why it is important for any businesses that are running a big data project.
+Now that we understand all roles in the data engineering field, let’s take a closer look at the data engineering practices and why it is important for any business that is running a big data project.